+ Ph.D., University of Texas

 Dr. Whittington teaches courses in cost-benefit analysis, environmental economics, and water resources planning and policy in developing countries.

-PLAN 685/ENVR 685: Water Policy in Lesser Developed Countries
+PLAN 685/ENVR 685: Water & Sanitation Planning and Policy in Lesser Developed Countries

 PLAN 785/ENVR 785: Public Investment Theory and Techniques